abogoyavlensky/clojure-stack-lite/README.md

-├── .github/               # GitHub Actions workflows and configurations ├── .kamal/                # Kamal secrets template (only used if you use Kamal) ├── config/                # Kamal deployment configuration (only used if you use Kamal) ├── db/                    # Database empty directory (only used if you use SQLite) ├── dev/                   # Development configuration directory │   └── user.clj           # User-specific development configuration ├── resources/             # Static resources and configuration files
+├── .github/               # GitHub Actions workflows and configurations ├── .kamal/                # Kamal secrets template (only used if you use Kamal) ├── config/                # Kamal deployment configuration (only used if you use Kamal) ├── dev/                   # Development configuration directory │   └── user.clj           # User-specific development configuration ├── resources/             # Static resources and configuration files